 What Do Tile Professionals Say?

 But those are warranty issues.
-The questions remains: can you effectively pair two cementitious products?
+The questions remain: can you effectively pair two cementitious products?

 There is no problem with the two materials matching up.
 The issue, as Bud Cline of The Floor Pro says, is more about how to attach the cement board to the concrete.